Winter road maintenance

 Learn more about winter maintenance on residential streets, sidewalks and trails:

 For snow clearing updates, follow us on Twitter @PeelPublicWorks.

 We developed a Salt Management Plan to combat snow and ice and decrease salt usage.
 Our plan follows Environment Canada's recommendations and guides how salt is used while ensuring safe driving conditions for travellers.

 We continue to research new methods and apply best practices to reduce the amount of salt used while maintaining a safe bare pavement standard including:

 Other new technology and best practices we use when prepping for winter weather include:

-- Road patrol on all Regional roads a minimum once per day throughout the winter starting in mid-November, providing on-the-ground feedback on developing conditions.
+- Road patrol on all Regional roads providing on-the-ground feedback on developing conditions.

-- Advanced weather forecasting systems to monitor atmospheric and road conditions at various locations throughout Peel.
+- Advanced weather forecasting systems to monitor atmospheric and road conditions throughout Peel.

 - Weather maps to monitor ongoing conditions.

-- Consultation with meteorologists to help make timely decisions about when and where to send equipment and effectively respond to forecasted winter road conditions.
+- Consultation with meteorologists to assist in responding to forecasted winter road conditions.